frontenddogma/web-development-glossary/manuscript/f.md

 : The effect when a browser switches from a fallback font to a particular web font before loading and applying yet other fonts.

 Flash of Invisible Text
-: The effect when a browser hides text until respective web font is loaded, possibly leading to invisible content.
+: The effect when a browser hides text until the respective web font is loaded, possibly leading to invisible content.

 Flash of Unstyled Content
 : → Flash of Unstyled Text